 The analysis is quite comprehensive, and done carefully.
 The methods and technical details of the analysis seem appropriate.

+Thank you

 But I don't think some interesting and important results are properly highlighted or summarized.
 The abstract states: "Our results showed that life disparity was high and strongly fuctuating over the time period.
 Life expectancy and life disparity moved independently from one another, particularly during periods of life expectancy stagnation."
 This is a fairly "plain" description of the results, missing some interesting patterns identifiable in the results.

+We …..

 In the results, e0 and e† do not look independent, but are negatively associated for 1988-1995 and 1996 onwards.
 (Since e0 was fairly stationary for 1960-1987, the association could not be strong in that period anyway.)
 The decomposition analysis indicates that much of the changes in e† are attributable to increases and decreases (recovery form increase) in middle-age (and younger old-age) mortality, particularly for males in the former USSR countries.
 This is an interesting result, which should be more highlighted.
 Also this makes a sharp contrast with typical patterns observed in "Western" countries, which went through two stages, increases in lifespan and decreases in dispersion up to around 1970, driven mainly by reduction in young-age mortality, and increases in lifespan and small increases in dispersion after around 1970, driven by the shift of high mortality to older ages.
 The West versus East differences are mentioned, but should be made clearer and summarized better.

+One major reason why lifespan inequality is rarely tracked is because of the high negative correlation with life expectancy.
+There is of course no reason why that needs to be the case, and we found it striking that for nearly 30 years the two measures moved in the same direction more often than in different directions.
+To our knowledge this has never been shown empirically before, and we consider it a major finding from this analysis worthy of being highlighted.
+While it is true that the overall trends were flat, as you point out, the year-to-year differences were up to 2% in e0 and up to 5% in e†, so not always inconsequential.
+Nevertheless, it’s an important point that the two measures were negatively correlated after 1988, when yearly mortality change was on average larger.
+So we have to be careful not to oversell the independence argument.
+As we see it, the main difference from before and after 1988 was that in the earlier periods age-specific trends were moving in opposite directions.
+Afterwards, through both periods of crises and recovery, age-specific trends tended to move in the same direction at all ages (with younger ages being the strongest drivers), which explains why the e† and e0 relationship resumed being negatively correlated.

+To make the above clear, we reframed all of this within the context of typical ‘Western’ patterns versus the anomylous Eastern age-specific mortality change, highlighting the different age-specific mortality trajectories as you suggested above.
+We made the following changes:

+Changes to the Abstract:

+…Generally life disparity was high and strongly fluctuating over the period.
+For nearly 30 of these years, life expectancy and life disparity moved independently from one another, largely because mortality trends ran in opposite directions over different ages. …Mortality patterns in CEE countries were heterogeneous and run counter to the common patterns observed in most developed countries.

+Changes to the Discussion

+- still needs to be written…